timvink/mkdocs-git-revision-date-localized-plugin/docs/options.md

 ## `fallback_to_build_date`

 Default is `false`.
-If set to `true` the plugin will use the time at `mkdocs build` instead of the file's last git revision date *when git is not available*.
+Enables falling back to the time when `mkdocs build` was executed *when git is not available*.
 This means the revision date will be incorrect, but this can be acceptable if you want your project to also successfully build in environments with no access to GIT.

 ## `enable_creation_date`

 Default is `false`.
-If set to `true`, you will be able to use <code>\{\{ git_creation_date_localized }}</code> in markdown files and `page.meta.git_creation_date_localized` in page templates.
+Enables adding a *Created* date at the bottom of each page on [supported themes](getting-started.md#supported-themes).
+Also enables use of <code>\{\{ git_creation_date_localized }}</code> in markdown files and `page.meta.git_creation_date_localized` in page templates.

-!!!
-Warning "not yet supported by Cmkdocs-material"

-    This feature was recently added, and native support for it has yet to be decided & implemented.
-See [!50](https://github.com/timvink/mkdocs-git-revision-date-localized-plugin/pull/50) for updates.
-    You can add support manually as described in [usage](usage.md#mkdocs-material-theme).

 ## `exclude`